chainer/chainer/docs/source/tutorial/trainer.rst

 3. Prepare the model
 ''''''''''''''''''''

-Here, we are going to use the same model as defined in :doc:`tutorial/train_loop.rst`.
+Here, we are going to use the same model as the one defined in :doc:`train_loop`.

 .. testcode::